shntnu/rxrx3/README.md

 # RXRX3 metadata

-This repo contains a [filtered version](https://lite.datasette.io/?parquet=https%3A%2F%2Fraw.githubusercontent.com%2Fshntnu%2Frxrx3%2Frefs%2Fheads%2Fmain%2Fmetadata_rxrx3_trimmed.parquet) of RXRX3 metadata, where at least one of `gene` or `treatment` has not be anonymized.
+This repo contains a filtered version of RXRX3 metadata, where at least one of `gene` or `treatment` has not be anonymized.

+You can browse it on Datasette Lite (https://lite.datasette.io/?parquet=https%3A%2F%2Fraw.githubusercontent.com%2Fshntnu%2Frxrx3%2Frefs%2Fheads%2Fmain%2Fmetadata_rxrx3_trimmed.parquet).

 ## Instructions to create the filtered metadata